Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Spectral Stability Analysis

 \section{Spectral Stability Analysis}

-Explicit numerical schemes are conditionally stable due to restriction given by CFL criteria.
+Explicit numerical schemes are conditionally stable due to restriction given by CFL criteria \cite{CFL}.
 From computational point of view it is important to find the maximum stable time step also called as critical time step $\Delta t_{\textrm{cr}}$ within which the scheme is stable.
-Various methods for stability analysis are available in the literature like von-Neumann and Spectral stability analysis.
-Unlike von-Neumann stability analysis, spectral stability analysis includes the boundary points and hence it is more accurate than that of von-Neumann stability analysis.
+Various methods of stability analysis are available in the literature like von-Neumann, spectral stability analysis \textit{etc}.
+For further details about stability analysis, refer \cite{RM}.
+Unlike von-Neumann stability analysis, spectral stability analysis also includes boundary points.
 In this section a spectral stability analysis of MRSU scheme is performed by stating following theorem.